-Whitford Fine Art is proud to present an exhibition of French artists Jean Lurçat and Georges Bernède.
-Bringing together for the first time two artists from different generations, traditions, and backgrounds, the exhibition shows their common ground of the universal themes of freedom, movement and poetry.
+Whitford Fine Art is proud to present for the second time an exhibition of French artists Jean Lurçat and Georges Bernède.
+Bringing together two artists from different generations, traditions, and backgrounds, the exhibition shows their common ground of the universal themes of freedom, movement and poetry.

 An important and successful painter of the School of Paris, Jean Lurçat singlehandedly revived tapestry-making as an art form during the 1930s.
 Lurçat's artistic eye simultaneously wandered towards a multitude of other media, including engraving, book illustrations and - most notably - ceramics.
 During the 1950's Lurçat worked away abundantly at the ceramic workshops of Sant-Vicens in the Southern French city of Perpignan.

 Imaginary and mythological sea and wood creatures and foliage are winding their ways in thickly applied saturated colours overlaid with brilliant glaze.
 These designs demonstrate Lurçat's fondness of the symbolic and poetry which formed the core of his artistic expression.
 Thus a plate, a bowl, a jug or a tile, becomes an object of beauty and exquisiteness.
 Lurçat's poetry is ultimately derived from the excellence of the Art Nouveau style.

 Georges Bernède's quest for poetry and beauty on the other hand was achieved through his own human struggle.
 The son of a local carpenter in the bastide of Monsegur, near Bordeaux, Bernède was mocked for wanting to become a painter.
 Bordeaux is notoriously known for its conservatism and its painters did not warm to Abstraction until the mid-1950s, twenty years after Abstraction became a recognized movement in Paris.